OreDakeDesu/wine-builds/README.md

 # wine-builds
-Use GitHub actions to build wine
+Use GitHub actions to build wine for AlmaLinux 10.